 Our legs are attached to the torso with the help of the hip joint.
 Hip joint pain is quite common among men and women.
 Hip pain can be acute or chronic, but the main point is that it has its origin in the joint.
 Injury to the muscles, tissues and other structures surrounding the hip joint or within the hip joint, can be the cause of constant pain in hip.

 The hip joint is three dimensional.
 So, pain can be felt in the front part of the hip, along the outer side or even in the buttock area.
 Muscles surrounding the hip and the tendons across the hip joint are responsible for the easy movement of the hip joint in various directions.

 Muscles help maintain the stability of the joint.
 Where muscles intersect, fluid filled sacs, known as bursae, help the muscle and tendons to glide easily.
 Inflammation of the injured tendons, bursae or muscles usually leads to hip muscle pain.

 Causes of Muscle Pain in Hips

-- Osteoporosis: Osteoporosis makes the bones porous and weaker, resulting in more strain on supporting muscles.
-So, pain in hip is often experienced by the patients of osteoporosis.
+It makes the bones porous and weaker, leading to more strain on supporting muscles.
+So, hip pain is often experienced by osteoporosis patients.

-- Bursitis: Bursitis occurs when there is inflammation of bursae due to any kind of strain or sprain.
+It occurs when there is inflammation of bursae due to any kind of strain/sprain.
 Causes of pain in anterior hip are either associated with bursitis or structural defect in the abdominal wall.